2600hz/kazoo/doc/announcements.md

 #### Company Directory PDF

-If you plan to support the new API to download the company directory as a PDF you will need to install 'htmldoc' on any server running crossbar.
+If you plan to support the new API to download the company directory as a PDF you will need to install `htmldoc` on any server running crossbar.

 #### Default WebRTC Port change